Under Colorado law, leaving the scene of an accident triggers one of four criminal charges:

 - 2. What are the penalties for hit and run in Colorado?

-- 3. Are there other consequences of a hit-and-run conviction?
+- 3. Are there other consequences?

-- 4. What are common defenses to the charge?
+- 4. What are common defenses?

-- 5. What is the statute of limitations for hit-and-run in Colorado?
+- 5. What is the statute of limitations for hit and run in Colorado?

 1. What are my obligations after a Colorado car accident?